slott56/building-skills-oo-design-book/source/craps/craps_game.rst

     :param winners: All the outcomes which will be paid as winners for this Throw.
     :type winners: Optional[Set[:class:`Outcome`]]

-    :param losers: All the outcomes which will be collected as winners for this Throw.
+    :param losers: All the outcomes which will be collected as losers for this Throw.
-    :type winners: Optional[Set[:class:`Outcome`]]
+    :type losers: Optional[Set[:class:`Outcome`]]

     Creates this throw, and associates the two given sets of :class:`Outcome`